University of Virginia School of Engineering and Applied Science

-The University of Virginia School of Engineering and Applied Science (SEAS), is the undergraduate and graduate engineering school of the University of Virginia.
-Established in 1836, the school is the oldest university engineering school in United States, and oldest engineering school in the Southern United States.
+The University of Virginia School of Engineering and Applied Science is the undergraduate and graduate engineering school of the University of Virginia.
+Established in 1836, the School is the oldest university-affiliated engineering school in United States, and oldest engineering school in the Southern United States.

-One of 12 schools and colleges at the University of Virginia, the school is home to eight departments: Biomedical Engineering, Chemical Engineering, Computer Science, Electrical and Computer Engineering, Engineering and Society, Engineering Systems and Environment, Materials Science and Engineering and Mechanical and Aerospace Engineering.
+One of 12 schools and colleges at the University of Virginia, the School offers eleven undergraduate majors along with graduate programs for each of its nine departments.

 History

 In 1836, the Board of Visitors made civil engineering a formal course of study at the University of Virginia.
-At the time, there were just three institutions of higher learning in the U.S. wholly devoted to engineering instruction.
-With its 1836 resolution, the University of Virginia became the first enduring engineering program established in the South and the first in the nation at a comprehensive university.
+Initially named the School of Civil Engineering, it was first led by Charles Bonnycastle and William Barton Rogers, who would later go on to become the founding president of MIT in 1864.
+At the time, only three institutions of higher learning in the U.S. were wholly devoted to engineering instruction, and with its 1836 resolution, the University of Virginia became the first enduring engineering program established in the South and the first in the nation at a comprehensive university.

+Under Dean Thornton (1905-1925), mechanical, electrical, and chemical engineering became new programs of the School.

+Under Dean Lawrence R. Quarles (1955-1973), the School added graduate degree programs in biomedical engineering, nuclear engineering, materials science, applied mathematics and systems engineering.
+Programs in studies of policy and information management were added by Quarles' successor, John E. Gibson (1973-1983).

+In 1998, the School ended its nuclear engineering program.

 In 2012, the Engineering School established the Department of Engineering and Society (E&S).
-Along with providing many of the foundational courses in the School's curriculum, E&S is responsible for the following programs for undergraduates: the undergraduate thesis, the engineering business minor, the Washington, D.C.
+Along with providing many of the foundational courses in the School's curriculum, E&S is responsible for the following programs for undergraduates: the undergraduate thesis, the Washington, D.C.
 Science and Technology Policy Internship, Rodman Scholars, international studies, online courses, and hands-on activities such as the electric vehicle project.

-Starting in 2015, a SEAS team led by mechanical engineering professor Eric Loth began research into a UVA design of offshore wind turbines that would potentially dwarf the size and scope of any being produced or researched anywhere else.
+Starting in 2015, a team led by mechanical engineering professor Eric Loth began research into a UVA design of offshore wind turbines that would potentially dwarf the size and scope of any being produced or researched anywhere else.
 The innovative design inspired by palm trees led to Roth being named to a Popular Science list of “The Brilliant Minds Behind The New Energy Revolution” in June of that year.

-In 2018 and 2019, SEAS teams consisting of computer science undergraduates twice won the Alamo Cup and repeat national championships at the National Collegiate Cyber Defense Competition.
+In 2018 and 2019, teams consisting of computer science undergraduates twice won the Alamo Cup and repeat national championships at the National Collegiate Cyber Defense Competition.
 This is the best known collegiate information security competition in the United States, and the University of Virginia won the 2019 competition over 235 competing universities.

-Special Scholars and Societies
+Academics

+The School enrolls approximately 4,000 undergraduate students and 1,200 graduate students.